Nadgee Nature Reserve

 - Bay Cliff walking track Bay Cliff walking track offers families and bushwalkers an easy hike along the beach and the past the lake.
 Enjoy birdwatching and fishing along the way.

-- Nadgee wilderness walk Nadgee wilderness walk is a spectacular 55km walk from Merrica River to Mallacoota, with coastal views.
-It's great for birdwatching, whale watching and camping.
+- Nadgee wilderness walk Nadgee wilderness walk is a challenging and spectacular 55km walk from Merrica River to Mallacoota for experienced hikers only.
+Enjoy coastal views, birdwatching, whale watching and camping in the wild.

 A spring treat